-People living under the microscope of Cerebral Palsy also have to deal with pain, sometimes on a daily basis and it’s the pain that can lead them to live a life under the same cloud.
-Children with Cerebral Palsy may also be prone to the effects of Depression due to a lack of understanding of what they deal with.
+People living under the microscope of cerebral palsy also have to deal with pain, sometimes on a daily basis and it’s the pain that can lead them to live a life under the same cloud.
+Children with cerebral palsy may also be prone to the effects of depression due to a lack of understanding of what they deal with.

 They may also be embarrassed about how they look and walk, particularly in front of other children.
 There are other problems they face, such as being singled out and picked on, which may also contribute to problems with depression.

 There is little information out there about ageing and cerebral palsy.
 I tend to worry less when I am more informed about things.
 We may also go on to experience the effects of fatigue and arthritis.